munnep/TFE_aws_disk/README.md

 # TODO

 # Done
-- [x] adding authorized keys in a terraform way.
-I can do one key with terraform.
-You are only allowed to add one key a key pair.
-I tried
-- [x] TFE_PARALLELISM for the workspaces [TFE_PARALLELISM](https://www.terraform.io/cloud-docs/workspaces/variables#parallelism) [TFE workload repository here](https://github.com/munnep/tfe_workload)
-- [x] more damage in the container.
-More resource creation and check OOM-kill [TFE workload repository here](https://github.com/munnep/tfe_workload)
-- [x] remove swap and run again.
-See the OOM-kill [TFE workload repository here](https://github.com/munnep/tfe_workload)
-- [x] DNS name for the terraform client
-- [x] modify to use faster disks
 - [x] add docker disk
-- [x] install docker before running airgazp
 - [x] build network according to the diagram
 - [x] use standard ubuntu
-- [x] Create an AWS RDS PostgreSQL
 - [x] create a virtual machine in a public network with public IP address.
     - [x] firewall inbound are all from user building external ip
     - [x] firewall outbound rules
-          postgresql rds
           AWS bucket
-          user building external ip
 - [x] Create an AWS bucket
 - [x] create an elastic IP to attach to the instance
 - [x] transfer files to TFE virtual machine
-      - airgap software
       - license
       - TLS certificates
-      - Download the installer bootstrapper
 - [x] install TFE
 - [x] Create a valid certificate to use
-- [x] Get an Airgap software download
 - [x] point dns name to public ip address